open-compensation-token-license/license-token-website/wikisrc/nft-endorsements.md

 ## Advantages of NFT Endorsements

 1. **Authenticity and Provenance:**
    NFTs give consumers the confidence that their digital acquisition is genuine.
+Learn more about [NFT authentication](https://www.license-token.com/wiki/nft-authentication).

 2. **Scarcity and Intrigue:**
    By creating a limited number of NFTs, brands can generate a sense of scarcity.
+Explore the [value of NFTs](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 3. **Crypto-Savvy Demographics:**
-   NFTs cater specifically to tech-savvy groups, particularly millennials and Gen Z.
+   NFTs cater specifically to tech-savvy groups, particularly millennials and Gen Z. Discover more about [NFT marketing](https://www.license-token.com/wiki/what-is-nft-marketing).

 ## Challenges and Considerations

 1. **Environmental Concerns:**
    Blockchain technology's proof-of-work algorithms demand vast amounts of energy, raising environmental concerns.
+Consider [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 2. **Legal and Regulatory Questions:**
    Intellectual property rights, tax implications, and regulatory compliance present hurdles.
+Delve into the [legal aspects of NFTs](https://www.license-token.com/wiki/legal-aspects-of-nf-ts).

 3. **Market Volatility:**
    The NFT market is characterized by volatility, with prices swinging dramatically.